unsaved/gradle-ivyxml-plugin/README.txt

 Recent functional changes.
 New users can skip this section.

+    With release 1.0-milestone-6, excludes stopped having an effect.
+    I believe that this is a bug with Gradle and will open a Gradle Issue once I confirm.
+Until this is resolved, be aware of using
+        <dependencies><dependency><exclude>
+    elements.
+3 unit tests of this plugin project will continue to fail until this is resolved.

     The following behaviors changed after v.
 0.2.1.
         ~ Support for Java system property "ivy.dep.file".
 Search for "system property" below for details.